 Pintxos are the quick snack that is popular among people of Spain.
-They like enjoying the snack on an early evening drink sharing with friends and acquaintances.
-Wherever one is visiting, enjoying beer or wine along with one pintxos is a must.
+They like enjoying the snack on an early evening drink and sharing with friends and acquaintances.
+Wherever one is visiting, enjoying beer or wine along with one pintxo is a must.
 And, the best thing about the snack is that it is available very easily and at most places in the country.
 Also, it is very inexpensive and will not cost more than one to two pintox.

 Great Roads in Spain

 The roads in Spain are great!
-Particularly those who are making use of the toll roads running between most of the urban centres.
+Particularly those who are making use of the toll roads running between most of the urban centers.
 Spain tour agents say that it can be made way easier to drive along the unknown roads by making use of the Google Maps or sat nav.
 This will help in concentrating on the way and make sure that one does not get lost.

 Barcelona - Most Popular City in Spain